Sequential Gaussian Avatars with Hierarchical Motion Context: Experiments

 \subsection{Comparison}

 \textbf{Comparison on DNA-Rendering.} Tab. \ref{tab:quantitative_dna_res} shows the quantitative results on DNA-Rendering dataset.
-The proposed GAST outperforms previous state-of-the-art human modeling methods across all metrics.
+The proposed method outperforms previous state-of-the-art human modeling methods across all metrics.
 To demonstrate the visual improvement, we compare the quality of rendering images in Fig. \ref{fig:quality_dna}.
 Previous methods, which lack the temporal motion information for non-rigid deformations, are unable to predict the movement of Gaussian primitives properly, resulting in blurred renderings in regions with complex textures (scene 1\_0206\_04 in Fig. \ref{fig:quality_dna}).
-Besides, the results in Fig. \ref{fig:quality_dna} show that the compared methods fail to capture the proper shape variation caused by movement (see the white dress in scene 2\_0051\_09).
-Although these methods achieve a smooth appearance in these areas, the error maps show that they fail to closely match the actual shape.
-We leverage the spatio-temporal context to predict Gaussian deformations, allowing our method to capture more accurate detailed appearance variations caused by human motions.
+Besides, the results in Fig. \ref{fig:quality_dna} show that the compared methods fail to capture the proper shape variation caused by movement (e.g., the white dress in scene 2\_0051\_09).
+Although these methods achieve a smooth appearance in these areas, the error maps show that they fail to match the actual shape closely.
+We leverage the hierarchical motion context to predict Gaussian deformations, allowing our method to capture detailed appearance variations caused by human motions more accurately.